• Skip to primary navigation

 close up of coral and white baby quilt

 The baby quilt pattern I’m sharing with you today is 48″ x 48″.
 It comprises 8 blocks across and 8 down that are 6″ when finished (6 x 8 = 48).
-If you want your quilt larger or smaller, increase the size of the triangles or increase the number of the blocks!
+The size of the unfinished hsts is 6 1/2″ x 6 1/2″

 coral and white quilt draped over chair by pool